collective/buildout.pygame/README.rst

     SWSCALE : not found
     FREETYPE: found 2.4.10

-Feel free to jump in and add support.
+Feel free to jump in and add support for the bits that are marked as ``not found``.

 Usage
 -----